ilia-pavlov/UI-testing-in-iOS/README.md

-### As a basic work was taken from ios-ui-testing-tutorial
+### As a basic app was taken from ios-ui-testing-tutorial
 The starter code for the UI Testing Tutorial YouTube video.
 - [UI Testing iOS Tutorial](https://youtu.be/rmKbsQ41wVY)